redhat-openstack/khaleesi/doc/khaleesi.rst

 # The RPMs that shouldn't be installed when running tests, no matter which tester chosen
 remove_rpm: [ "{{ hostvars[inventory_hostname][tester.component.tox_target]['remove_rpm'] }}" ]

+# Any additional repos besides defaults that should be enabled to support testing
+# the repos need to be already installed.  this just allows you to enable them.
+add_additional_repos: [ ]

+# Any repos to be disabled to support testing
+# this just allows you to disable them.
+remove_additional_repos: [ ]

 # Common pre-run steps for all testers
 neutron_virt_run_config:
   run: >